Gynandromorphism

-Gynandromorphism is the phenomenon that occurs when an individual organism possesses both male and female phenotypes due to genetic chimera of sex chromosomes in cells across the body and is most easily recognized in species that display sexual dimorphism.
+Gynandromorphism is the phenomenon that occurs when an individual organism possesses both female and male phenotypes due to genetic chimera of sex chromosomes in cells across the body and is most easily recognized in species that display sexual dimorphism.
 An individual who displays this characteristic is called a gynandromorph.
-The term comes from the Greek γυνή (gynē) 'female', ἀνήρ (anēr) 'male', and μορφή (morphē) 'form', and is most commonly documented the field of entomology.
+The term comes from the Greek γυνή (gynē) 'female', ἀνήρ (anēr) 'male', and μορφή (morphē) 'form', and is most commonly documented within the field of entomology.
 Gynandromorphism is distinct from both intersexuality and hermaphroditism, although the terms are sometimes used interchangeably.

 Occurrence

 Gynandromorphism has been noted in Lepidoptera (butterflies and moths) since the 1700s.
 It has also been observed in crustaceans, such as lobsters and crabs, in spiders, ticks, flies, locusts, crickets, dragonflies, ants, termites, bees, lizards, snakes, rodents, and birds.
 Although it can be seen in a variety of species, gynandromorphism is notably uncommon.
 Reporting depends on ease of detecting the phenomenon (whether a species displays noticeable sexual dimorphism) and how well-studied a region or organism is.
 For example, up until 2023 gynandromorphism had been reported in more than 40 bird species, but the vast majority of these are from the Palearctic and Nearctic; meanwhile, incidents in species from other regions may go underreported due to lack of data collection.
+An example of gynandromorphism was observed in a Bobolink (Dolichonyx oryzivorus) during 2026 in Chicago, Illinois, and was featured in popular media that noted other examples observed by birdwatchers.

-Pattern of distribution of male and female tissues in a single organism
+Pattern of distribution of female and male tissues in a single organism

 Several patterns of tissue distribution occur amongst observed gynandromorphs.
 Patch-like patterns may arise, but commonly the phenotype presents in a symmetrical pattern, of which there are three main types: bilateral, oblique, and transverse.
 Bilateral describes an organism that is split laterally with one side possessing female characteristics and the other having male characteristics.
-Oblique refers to a diagonal line across the sagittal plane that separates the male and female phenotypes.
-Lastly, transverse is a separation of male and female phenotypes along an axis that intersects with what would be considered the primary axis for the body of a given organism.
+Oblique refers to a diagonal line across the sagittal plane that separates the female and male phenotypes.
+Lastly, transverse is a separation of female and male phenotypes along an axis that intersects with what would be considered the primary axis for the body of a given organism.